ali-hafezi/Pattern-Password/README.md

 # First semester of university project
-my university project is a collection of my work that was used for study in university. this project is a simple UI pass code that I design in 2010
+My university project is a collection of my Practice that was designed for study in university.
+This project is a simple UI pass code that I design in 2010.